Survey time period

 US Department of Health and Human Services

-back, back pain, back pain, back problems, gender, gender, health, health care, health care, health state, health system, men, pain, pain, United States, USA, woman, women
+adult, back, back pain, back pain, back problems, case of illness, gender, gender, health, health care, health care, health state, health system, men, pain, pain, United States, USA, woman, women

 * In three separate questions, respondents were asked, "During the past 3 months, did you have a severe headache or migraine? ...low back pain? ...neck pain?"
 Respondents were instructed to report pain that had lasted a whole day or more, and not to report fleeting or minor aches or pains.
 Persons may be represented in more than one column.